 Spring and new projects go hand in hand.
 Whether you live in the Midwest, on one of the coasts or anywhere in between, your day-to-day generator maintenance routine should shift to accommodate for warmer weather.

 Here are our service team’s do’s and don’ts to keep in mind this season.

-- Add Genuine Kubota oil.
+- Check to see that engine oil and coolant are at proper levels.
 This helps avoid trouble starting and alleviates engine performance issues down the road.

 - Check all electrical connections and components for any signs of damage or corrosion.

 - Ensure diesel fuel levels have not accumulated any water from winter condensation.
 Best practices include draining the fuel and replacing it with a fresh tank.

 - Perform a battery test to check that your battery and alternator are at optimal performance.

 - Leave blockages on intake ports that restrict airflow.

 - Run your generator with corrosion on the battery leads.